nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `switchlist FILENAME`

-> If the file does not exist, then TaSc will assume that you want to create a new
+> If the file does not exist, TaSc will assume that you want to create a new
 > task list, and will create an empty file for you automatically.

 #### Relocate the data storage location: `relocate`